dibyaranajnsahoo1/kratin-assignment/README.md

-# Healthify - Kratin Assesment Project
+# HealthCare - Kratin Assesment Project

-Healthify is a web application for sunita,a 65+ years old woman to help her live healthy and happy life.
+HealthCare is a web application for sunita,a 65+ years old woman to help her live healthy and happy life.

 ### Features